AdmiralFirefox/dockerized-sentiment-analysis-app/README.md

 # Sentiment Analysis

 Sentiment Analysis Web Application for our final project in NLP subject.
-TThis project aims to perform sentiment analysis on a dataset of tweets to classify them as positive, negative, or neutral.
+This project aims to perform sentiment analysis on a dataset of tweets to classify them as positive, negative, or neutral.
 The dataset used is the Tweet Sentiment Extraction dataset from Kaggle.

 <br />